Aeroluna/LunaCoopMod/README.md

   - Can use Aurora Veil for 50 energy.
     - Grants cloak to friendly units in an area and heals their hitpoints over time for 30 seconds.
   - Can use Astral Storm for 75 energy.
-    - Does less damage in a larger area than Psionic Storm for 20 seconds.
+    - Does less damage in a larger area than Psionic Storm for 7 seconds.
     - Applies Astral Smolder to enemy units hit, revealing cloaked units, reducing movement speed, and reducing armor.
 This effect stacks up to 4 times.
     - Applies P2, dealing massive damage.
   - Can use Fading Star after researching at a Templar Archives.
-    - Grants super cloak, 50% increased movement speed, and ignores collision for 4 seconds.
+    - Grants super cloak, 50% increased movement speed, and ignores unit collision for 4 seconds.
     - Can be autocast when damaged.
   - Argus Crystal additionally grants Signifiers full energy.
-  - Dark Archon upgrades moved to Templar Archives.

 A cut unit from the LOTV campaign reimagined.
 Astral Storm provides detection outside of Oracles.
 Aurora Veil massively helps non-cloaked units like Stalkers, Centurions, Dark Archons, and Void Rays benefit from Vorazun's stealth perks and makes them viable.
 Can also heal units after they use Emergency Recall.

+- Dark Archon upgrades moved to Templar Archives.
 - Reworked Dark Archons to no longer be trained at a gateway, but instead from merging two Dark Templar or Signifiers.
-- Increased Dark Archon weapon damage to 25 (+10 vs Biological)
+- Increased Dark Archon weapon damage to 25 (+10 vs Biological).
+- Increased Dark Archon Confusion radius from 2 to 3.

 Should make massing Dark Archons more viable instead of watching them tickle units.